 The evaluation of the No Project Alternative is required under CEQA.
-Under this alternative, the proposed Project would not be implemented in any manner.
+Under this alternative, the Alternative 1.5 Project would not be implemented in any manner.
 The No Project Alternative would not result in any changes to existing conditions at the Zoo.
 No construction activity would occur and there would be no ground-disturbing activities.